uol-library/jekyll-theme-uol/pages/examples/index.md

 ```
 ![Image alt text](/imageurl.jpg)
 ```
-For more control over the output, you can use an include file - this method is better because it uses the correct HTML markup and you can also add a caption to the image.
+For more control over the output, you can use a component - this method is better because it uses the correct HTML markup and you can also add a caption to the image.
 For example the following code snippet:
 ```
 {% raw %}
 {% include components/image.html url="/assets/img/placeholders/banner-02.jpg" alt="The Fine Art Building" caption="The Fine Art Building - photograph &copy; University of Leeds" %}